beyerdynamic Lagoon ANC Review

 Sound Quality

-After dozens of hours listening to the various genres of music with the Beyerdynamic Lagoon ANC, we think pretty much everyone is going to love the way these headphones sound.
+After dozens of hours listening to the various genres of music with the Lagoon ANC, we think pretty much everyone will love the way these headphones sound.
 The one exception to that rule would be those looking for thumping, sound-defining bass.

-The most compelling aspect of the sound produced by these headphones is the exceptional clarity.
-This results in clear and bright expression in the high and mid ranges, flattering everything from twangy guitars to screeching flutes.
+The most compelling aspect of the sound produced by these headphones is their exceptional clarity.
+This results in clear and bright expression in the high and mid-ranges, flattering everything from twangy guitars to screeching flutes.
 Acoustic ensembles similarly sound particularly lively with these headphones as every subtle nuance makes its way to your ears, hinting towards the experience of watching a live performance in an intimate cafe.

-The Lagoon ANC manages to anchor that clarity with well defined and resonant bass, rounding out any type of music into a full-bodied, well realized sound.
+The Lagoon ANC manages to anchor that clarity with well-defined and resonant bass, rounding out any type of music into a full-bodied, well-realized sound.
 However, that bass is not powerful enough to come to the forefront and be the main driver of the sound.
-Therefore if you like music where thunderous, thumping bass is a prerequisite, the Lagoon ANC will likely disappoint.
+Therefore, if you like music where thunderous bass is a prerequisite, the Lagoon ANC will likely disappoint.

-One unique feature of the Lagoon ANC's listening experience can only be accessed by pairing the headphones with the Beyerdynamic MIY app.
-Somewhat disappointingly this app won't let you adjust the EQ, but it can adjust the balance of the headphones based on your own specific hearing.
+One unique feature of the Lagoon ANC's listening experience can only be accessed by pairing the headphones with the beyerdynamic MIY app.
+Somewhat disappointingly, this app won't let you adjust the EQ, but it can adjust the balance of the headphones based on your specific hearing.
 It accomplishes this by administering a hearing test in which you have to press a button in the app whenever you hear a tone playing and release it whenever you don't.
-We found this adjustment to either be groundbreaking or unnoticeable — some testers thought the test results completely changed (and improved) the sound profile while others noticed no difference at all.
-It is likely that this test yields better and more noticeable results for those that have some sort of hearing damage or loss.
+We found this adjustment to either be groundbreaking or unnoticeable — some testers thought the test results completely changed (and improved) the sound profile, while others noticed no difference at all.
+It is possible that this test yields better and more noticeable results for those with some sort of hearing damage or loss.

 Noise Isolation

-The Lagoon ANC provides a respectable amount of active noise cancellation and noise isolation in general, but falls well short of the top models on the market.
+The Lagoon ANC provides a respectable amount of active noise cancellation and noise isolation in general but falls well short of the best noise cancelling headphones on the market.
 If you're mostly looking for a pair of headphones that sound great, the Lagoon's noise cancellation is a nice bonus.
 If noise cancellation is the primary reason you're shopping for headphones, the Lagoon may fall short of your expectations.

-Providing that your ears are small enough to nestle into the Lagoon's earcups without scrunching up the padding, the headphones themselves provide a good degree of noise isolation.
-Simply putting on the headphones cut out much of the background noise of planes and cafes in our testing.
-Switching on the active noise cancellation (which has a low and a high setting) almost completely eliminates predictable low-frequency noises like airplane engines and fans.
-Higher pitched and more random noises, like talking and the clinking of spoons onto ceramic ware, tend to more easily cut through the Lagoon's active noise cancellation.
-While more staccato noises like this are a challenge for any pair of noise cancelling headphones, the Lagoon's defenses seem more transparent to them than the competing models from Bose and Sony.
+Providing that your ears are small enough to nestle into the earcups without scrunching up the padding, these headphones themselves offer a reasonable degree of noise isolation; simply putting on the headphones cut out much of the background noise of planes and cafes in our testing.
+Switching on the active noise cancellation (which has a low and a high setting) almost eliminates predictable low-frequency noises like airplane engines and fans.
+Higher pitched and more random noises, like talking and the clinking of spoons onto ceramic ware, tend to cut easily through the Lagoon's active noise cancellation.
+While more staccato and higher-pitch noises like this are a challenge for any pair of noise-canceling headphones, the Lagoon's defenses seem more transparent to them than the competing models from Bose and Sony.

-Bottom line, we found the Lagoon's noise isolation capabilities more than up to the task of allowing you to enjoy music in pretty much any situation.
-However, if you're specifically looking for a pair of noise cancelling headphones that will allow you to concentrate in noisy situations, there are certainly better options available.
+Bottom line, we found the Lagoon's noise reduction capabilities more than up to the task of allowing you to enjoy music in pretty much any situation.
+However, if you're specifically looking for a pair of noise-canceling headphones that will enable you to concentrate in noisy situations, there are better options available.

 Comfort